kassidimariah/Hashed-Potatoes/README.md

 # Hashed-Potatoes
 A program to compress hash code.
+Hashed codetatoes, if you will.